viriditas-org/viriditas-org.github.io/README.md

 ### Speaker and organizer info

-The Speakers and Organizers sections are different from other sections: they automatically reads the data contained in `_{speakers,organizers}/*.md`, and use it to create the speaker cards.
-To add an individual, or modify their information, add or modify a `.md` file in that folder.
+The Speakers and Organizers sections are different from other sections: they automatically read the data contained in `_{speakers,organizers}/*.md` and use it to create the speaker cards.
+To add an individual or modify their information, add or modify a `.md` file in that folder.
 The person's name should be specified in the front matter of the Markdown file.

 ### Static files